 Meet Jessica Rae Rudland.
 Previously fit, and well, this is an introduction to her story.
 She suffered a Cardiac Arrest and Anoxic Brain Injury at The Ipswich Hospital NHS Trust.
-During her time in Critical Care Unit, she contracted Sepsis, multiple organ failure and was in a coma for over three weeks.
-She is 25 years old now and continues with her acquired brain injury (ABI) rehabilitation.
+During this time, she contracted Pneumonia, Sepsis, multiple organ failure and was in a coma for over three weeks.
+Jessica was 10 days postpartum and had felt unwell since her birth.
+She is 25 years old now and continues with rehabilitation.

 Patient Safety and Patient Harm